lino-framework/book/docs/dev/userdocs.rst

 - `/docs` for technical documentation (only English)
 - `/docs_xx` for user documentation (translated)

-See also the :ref:`atelier.sphinxext` documentation page of :mod:`atelier`.
+See also the :mod:`atelier.sphinxext` documentation page of :mod:`atelier`.

 See also :mod:`lino.sphinxcontrib.actordoc`.